MECA CLAUSE

 (a) Full-timers shall be entitled to the full amount;

-(b) Employees who work for more than one district health board and whose combined job size with those district health boards is full-time (as defined under this Agreement) shall be reimbursed the full amount, with each employer sharing that amount in the same proportion that their employee’s job size bears to the employee’s total job size with all district health board employers;
+(b) Employees who work for more than one employer party and whose combined job size with those employers is full-time (as defined under this Agreement) shall be reimbursed the full amount, with each employer sharing that amount in the same proportion that their employee’s job size bears to the employee’s total job size with all employers;

-(c) Employees who work for more than one district health board and whose combined job size with those district health boards is less than full-time (as defined under this Agreement) and who have no other medical or dental practice shall be reimbursed the full amount, with each employer sharing the amount in the same proportion that their employee’s job size bears to the employee’s total job size with all district health board employers;
+(c) Employees who work for more than one employer party and whose combined job size with those employers is less than full-time (as defined under this Agreement) and who have no other medical or dental practice shall be reimbursed the full amount, with each employer sharing the amount in the same proportion that their employee’s job size bears to the employee’s total job size with all employers;

-(d) Part-timers who are employed by only one district health board and have no other medical or dental practice shall be entitled to the full amount;
+(d) Part-timers who are employed by only one employer party and have no other medical or dental practice shall be entitled to the full amount;

 (e) Other part-time employees shall be entitled to the full amount pro rata, according to their job size.